CrossRef/event-data-user-guide/docs/data/evidence-records.md

                 }
               ],

-Another article Landing Page URL observation, with a Candidate.
+Another Article Landing Page URL observation, with a Candidate.

               "matches": [
                 {